 A language: Arabic, Chinese, Spanish, English

-Important: Noncount nouns do not use the indefinite articles a/an.
-They can, however, use the definite article the if what is being referred to is specific.
+Important: Noncount nouns do not use the indefinite articles "a" or "an."
+They can, however, use the definite article "the" if what is being referred to is specific.
 They can also use no article if what is being referred to is general (generic) or nonspecific.
 Please see our page on article usage for more information.

 Check the published literature in your field of study to determine whether specific nouns are used in a countable or an uncountable way.
 Sometimes, a noun that is generally countable becomes uncountable when used in a technical way.

 Quantity words are used to add information about the number or amount of the noun.
 Some quantity words can only be used with countable singular nouns (e.g., computer, pen, and crayon), some can only be used with countable plural nouns (e.g., printers, flashdrives, and keyboards), some can only be used with uncountable nouns (i.e., paper, ink), and some can be used with both plural countable nouns and with uncountable nouns.

 With countable singular nouns (e.g., computer, pen, crayon):